 The human brain processes visual information 60,000 times faster than text.
 This is because we’re far more accustomed to seeing the world as a picture than as a word.

 This piece of trivia plays out in interesting ways in our lives.
 For example, did you know that it takes around 50 milliseconds for a visitor to form an opinion on your site?

 First impressions depend entirely on how your site looks, not so much as how it reads.

-It’s no surprise then that visual commerce, or commerce done through pictures and videos is really taking off.
+It’s no surprise then that visual commerce, or commerce done through pictures and videos (especially if you can create them quickly using any online video editor) is really taking off.

 For example, landing pages with videos yield an astonishing 800% more conversions.
 Likewise, infographics can increase user engagement by 40%.

 You don’t have to overdo visuals either.
 Check out how the purchase order management solution InflowInventory has displayed visual content: